cevoaustralia/google-aws-federator/README.md

 The script will cause a browser to be opened, where you can sign in as an appropriate user and approve the access.
-Once this has been done once, the credentials will be stored in a file `credentials.dat` -- however, these credentials expire after one hour after they become idle, so if you're going to be doing this sort of thing a lot you'd probably be better off batching things up.
+Once this has been done once, the credentials will be stored in a file under `$HOME/.federator` -- these credentials expire after one hour after they become idle, but they include a refresh token and will be transparently re-issued on demand, provided your Google Apps Domain User is still valid.

+Credential files are specific to the scope of access that they need.

 ### Subsequent Runs

-Once the `credentials.dat` file has been created, you will not have to go through the browser auth steps again while the credentials are valid.
+Once the persistent credentials file(s) have been created, you will not have to go through the browser auth steps again while the credentials are valid.

 ## Usage